6-Max NLHE Player Classification

 • How to Adjust: Avoid marginal spots, respect their raises, and exploit their tightness by stealing blinds.

-3. Green: Passive Fish (Calling Station)
+Passive Fish (Calling Station)

 • Description: Calls too much and rarely takes the initiative.